Mimi Xu: Career

-Playing alongside Stojsavljevic, she reached the final of the girls' doubles at the 2024 Wimbledon Championships, after a win over top seeds and defending champions, Alena Kovačková and Laura Samson, in the quarterfinals and a straight-sets win over Julia Stusek and Julie Pastioka in the semifinals.
+Playing alongside Stojsavljevic, she reached the final of the 2024 Wimbledon girls' doubles, after a win over top seeds and defending champions, Alena Kovačková and Laura Samson, in the quarterfinals and a straight-sets win over Julia Stusek and Julie Pastioka in the semifinals.
 In the final, they lost on a championship tiebreak to Tyra Caterina Grant and Iva Jovic of the United States.
-She reached the semifinals of the girls' singles at the 2024 US Open.
+She also reached the semifinals of the girls' singles at the 2024 US Open.

-Partnering with Amelia Rajecki, Xu won the doubles title at the W100 Shrewsbury in October 2024, defeating fellow Britons Hannah Klugman and Ranah Stoiber in the final.
+Partnering with Amelia Rajecki, Xu won the doubles title at the W100 Shrewsbury event in October 2024, defeating fellow Britons Hannah Klugman and Ranah Stoiber in the final.

 In June 2025, she received a wildcard to make her WTA 125 debut at the Birmingham Open and defeated top seed, world No. 52 Alycia Parks, in the first round.
 Xu then overcame Katarzyna Kawa in three sets to reach the quarterfinals.
 She lost to Jessika Ponchet in the last eight.
 Two weeks later, again as a wildcard entrant, Xu made her WTA Tour main-draw debut at the Nottingham Open, defeating world No. 96 Katie Volynets in the first round, before losing to sixth seed Magda Linette in her next match.
 Xu was awarded a wildcard to make her major tournament main-draw debut at Wimbledon.
 She lost in the first round to fellow Briton Emma Raducanu.

-On 26 October 2025, Xu won both singles and doubles titles at the 2025 Wrexham Open, defeating Mika Stojsavljevic in straight sets in the singles final and winning the doubles title alongside Ella McDonald.
+On 26 October 2025, Xu won both singles and doubles titles at the 2025 Wrexham Open, defeating Mika Stojsavljevic in straight sets and winning the doubles title alongside Ella McDonald.

+In February 2026, Xu was named Tennis Wales' Player of the Year.

+Given a wildcard entry into the main-draw at the 2026 Wimbledon Championships, she lost in the first round to Daria Kasatkina in three sets.